boehs/boehs/README.md

-I speak lots of programming languages, but I mostly write rust and typescript.
+I speak many dialects of computer, but mostly rust and typescript.
 I like learning stuff about the world.

                                      &&&&&&&&&%%%%%%%%%%%##########(((//
                                      &&&&&%%%%%%%%%%%%%%##########(##(///